-Timothy S. Hartshorne, Ph.D., Professor and SASP Advisor, University of Texas at Austin in 1979.
-Research interests include: Understanding challenging behavior in children with CHARGE syndrome, a relatively rare genetic syndrome with multiple affects.
+Timothy S. Hartshorne, Ph.D., Professor and Admissions Coordinator.
+University of Texas at Austin in 1979.
+Research interests include: Understanding challenging behavior in children with CHARGE syndrome, a relatively rare genetic syndrome with multiple effects.

-Michael Hixson, Ph.D., Associate Professor, Program Director, and Practicum Coordinator, Western Michigan University in 1999.
-Research interests include: Curriculum-based measurement and its use in a problem-solving model.
+Michael Hixson, Ph.D., Professor and Program Director.
+Western Michigan University in 1999.
+Research interests include: learning and behavior problems from a behavior analytic perspective.

-Sandra Morgan, Ph.D., Associate Professor and Doctoral Internship Applications Coordinator, Central Michigan University in 1999.
+Sandra Kanouse, Ph.D., Associate Professor and SASP Advisor.
+Central Michigan University in 1999.
 Research interests include: Assessment and treatment of academic and behavioral problems.

-Katrina Rhymer, Ph.D., Associate Professor, and Licensed Psychologist.
+Katrina Rhymer, Ph.D., Professor, Licensed Psychologist, and Clinical Coordinator.
 Mississippi State University in 2000.
 Research interests include: Examining empirically-validated academic interventions with children especially in relation to general anxiety, test anxiety, and math anxiety.